ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Notes

-1. Instance Group product feature is not currently available.
+1. Instance Group feature is not currently available.
 2. To migrate existing diagrams to latest version of stencils:
    1. Apply box styles from new boxes to existing diagram and delete existing box tags.
    2. Apply connector styles from new connectors to existing diagram if desired.